Moros0741/discord-pages.js/CONTRIBUTING.md

 ## 1. Create an Issue

 Create an issue on the issues tab of this repository.
-You can view what we look for in a good issue, [here](/ISSUE_TEMPLATE.md).
+You can view what we look for in good issues, [here](/.github/ISSUE_TEMPLATE).
 Creating a pull request not only allows us to keep track of community improvements but also allows us to keep a log of changes over time and discern whether the project is popular enough to continue maintaining or whether our efforts would be better spent on a module that may be more in need.